 Crown rot management relies on:

-- Identification of paddocks at risk.
+- identification of paddocks at risk

-- Strategies that reduce inoculum levels.
+- strategies that reduce inoculum levels

-- Strategies that minimise losses in cereals.
+- strategies that minimise losses in

 Identification of paddocks at risk